What is this?

 The formula

-The Misery Index is the sum of four components, capped at 10.
+The Misery Index is the sum of five components, capped at 10.

 1. Status page (0–8 points)